 Ongoing projects: 1

-Currently, about a quarter of India is classified as forestland.
-The FRA recognizes Adivasi and forest dwellers’ customary rights to use forestlands and empowers village assemblies to govern and manage community forests.
-Full implementation could secure more than 32 million hectares of forest claimed by 150 million tribal and forest-dwelling people living in 170,000 villages.
+The act recognises Adivasi and forest dwellers’ customary rights to use forestlands, and authorises village assemblies to govern and manage community forests.
+Full implementation could secure more than 32 million hectares of forest claimed by 150 million tribal and forest-dwelling peoples living in 170,000 villages.
 (See map below.)
-Implementation would provide exciting opportunities for communities to restore degraded forests and launch sustainable economic initiatives, as well as improving the role of women, giving them seats on village councils, known as “Grand Sabahs”.
+It would also provide exciting opportunities for communities to restore degraded forests and launch sustainable economic initiatives, while improving the role of women, including giving them seats on village councils.

-Unfortunately, resistance and weak capacity in government institutions, as well as a lack of awareness at community level are impeding implementation of the FRA.
-Barely 3% of potential rights holders have been recognized, mainly in areas where civil society organisations have been actively working with local populations.
+Lack of capacity and some bureaucratic resistance within government institutions, along with minimal awareness at the community level, are hindering the enactment of the law.
+A tiny fraction – barely 3% – of potential rights holders have been recognised, mainly in areas where civil society organisations have been actively working with local populations.

 For a Land Governance Assessment Framework (LGAF), go here.

 For a timeline of land and forest rights in India, click here.

 To learn more about the work of the Tenure Facility’s partners in India, see below.